DEEP SKY IMAGE PROCESSING

 • Deringing : Use as needed to clear artifacts around stars.

-• Libra Midtones : To choose automatically.
+• Libra Midtones : To choose Automatic.

 To bring out detail in the lighter portions of the image, change the settings as follows: